iarxm/csim-man/index.md

 ### Briefing

-These principles of training are written for all levels of skill.
-The density of detail will address all possible needs, therefore each athlete can focus in on parts which are personally relevant.
+These principles of training are written for all levels of skill The density of detail will address all possible needs, therefore each athlete can address elements which are a priority to them.

 The simulator app to be used currently exists as a google spreadsheet and will be shared ahead of each games training.